divyat09/D-Compiler/asgn4/README.md

 2 parser.py

 	Generates LALR(1) parser for the Grammar using ply's syntactic analysis tool ply.yacc.
-Although the grammar is not yaccable we have made 	sincere attempts to make a sensible parser
+Although the grammar is not yaccable we have made sincere attempts to make a sensible parser, there are some shift-reduce, reduce-reduce conflicts but the preferred rules and choices in case of conflict are correct.
+So, in terms of correctness, the parser works fine.

+3 symbol_table.py

+4 TAC.py

+	Stores the three address code for each statement in the program in the form of a list.
+It has a method that iterates over the list of three address codes and outputs the Intermediate Code for the source code.

 ###### /test directory
 This directory contains the tests cases, txt files containing the Intermediate Representation of the program.